gojekfarm/ziggurat/README.md

 }
 ```

+#### Practical example on setting the `ConsumerCount` value
+The `ConsumerCount` value is used to control the concurrency of your handler execution, a higher value does not mean better performance, for an optimum performance please set it to the number of partitions you are consuming from.
+> If you are consuming from 12 partitions using 4 individual VMs / Pods then each VM / Pod should have a ConsumerCount of 4.
+This adds upto 4 * 3 = 12
+> Please follow the above rule for optimising concurrency.
+> Golang Goroutines are multiplexed across multiple OS threads, ConsumerCount doesn't imply they will run in parallel.

 > [!NOTE]
-> The `ConsumerCount` value is used to control the concurrency of your handler execution, a higher value does not mean better performance, for an optimum performance please set it to the number of partitions you are consuming from.
 > We don't support manual commits at the moment, as it can lead to unwanted bugs, if need be in the future we can expose it as a feature.
 > We also use the `CONSUMER` protocol and not the `STREAMS` protocol as it is not supported by the client and also since we just deal with stateless events consumption, `CONSUMER` protocol is better suited for such workloads.